arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

 3.5/5

 Explain the reason for this score in detail:
 During a lot of our group discussions for creating the general idea for our code, she contributed by coming up with how the robot would detect things and also rationalised and simplified a lot of the ideas I came up with(because most of them were kind of stupid), making it easier for us to start building our code.
-She also was in charge or researching information about the EV3 robot whenever we were confused on why something didn't work, and helped Yuna create the arms so they were stable and didn't move side to side.
+Although she did not play a major role in the code or the robot's customisation, she was in charge or researching information about the EV3 robot whenever we were confused on why something didn't work.

 When rating 1-5 with 1 being entirely non-functional and 5 being completely functional, how effective was this team member's final test case? (our test case)